kbase/workspace_deluxe/docsource/developers.rst

 * Update release notes
 * Update documentation if necessary.
 * Ensure tests cover changes.
 Add new tests if necessary.
-* Run tests against supported versions of MongoDB and Shock.
+* Run tests against supported versions of MongoDB and dependencies.
 * Merge the feature branch or fork branch to ``develop``.
 * Tag the release in git with the new dev version.
 * When satisfied with CI testing (work with devops here):